Resident Artist Program FAQ

 Do I have to have an existing connection to Penland, taken a class or taught there in order to apply?

 No prior connection to the school is required to apply.
-Penland celebrates varied ideas, world views, and personal characteristics, and are committed to being an organization that welcomes and respects everyone regardless of age, ability, ethnicity, race, religion, philosophical or political beliefs, sexual orientation, gender identity or expression, nationality, geographic origin, and socioeconomic status.
+Penland celebrates varied ideas, world views, and personal characteristics, and is committed to being an organization that welcomes and respects everyone regardless of age, ability, ethnicity, race, religion, philosophical or political beliefs, sexual orientation, gender identity or expression, nationality, geographic origin, and socioeconomic status.
 The experience of living at Penland is shaped in many ways by its rural location, its mountainous terrain, and by the age and nature of the facility.
 For finalists who have not been to Penland, we will set up a conversation (and in some cases a visit to Penland) to make sure an artist’s expectations are consistent with what Penland has to offer.

 When will applicants be notified of their status?

-When does a three-year residency begin and end?
+When does a residency begin and end?

 Do you accept international applicants?